erfann31/EAGram/README.md

 ## Run this project

-Go to project root and execute the following command in console to get the required dependencies:
+Go to project Server root and execute the following command in console to get the required dependencies:

 ```
 flutter pub get